-Microwave ablation uses high frequency microwave energy to kill cancer cells.
+Microwave ablation uses high frequency microwave energy to heat and kill cancer cells.
 It is a treatment for some large lung cancers.
 It can destroy a tumour that is blocking the airway.
 This helps you to breathe more easily.

 Your doctor puts a needle through the skin into the lung cancer to give microwave ablation.

 You have this treatment in the imaging department of the hospital.
 It isn't available in every hospital.